ugtsachindra/node-vision-eutech/README.md

 ## What you will be implementing?

-You will be implementing a backend to classify images using *AWS Rekognition* API.
+You will be implementing a backend to detect label in images using *AWS Rekognition* API.
 You will be shared temporary AWS access keys for authenticating with the Rekognintion API.

 *Optionally*, you can implement any *additional* backends of your choice, for example *Google Vision*.